matloff/fasteR/README.md

 there is a slight upward trend; older players tend to be heavier!

-By the way, note that **taout** is vector, but with additional information, in that the elements have names.
+By the way, note that **taout** is vector, but with additional information, in that the elements have names, in this case the ages.
 In fact, we can extract the names into its own vector if needed:

 ``` r
 > names(taout)